Hearing Instrument Specialist

 b.
 Advise the faculty member that he/she will be seeking accommodation to observe a recognized religious holiday and make a request in writing to your Program Coordinator within the first three weeks of the semester and prior to the date of assessment that falls on the religious holiday.
 Exceptions based on extenuating circumstances must be approved by the Chair.

 - Once a test begins, students may not leave the test room for 30 minutes.
-If he/she finishes a test before that time, he/she may review their answers but are expected to sit QUIETLY and not disturb others.
-Once students leave the room he/she may only re-enter when invited back by Faculty.
+If the student finishes a test before that time, the student may review their answers but are expected to sit QUIETLY and not disturb others.
+Once a student leaves the room, the student may only re-enter when invited back by Faculty.

 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.